 I have a super easy and fun DIY for you today.
 I’m excited, I love this one.
-I think this is my favorite Easter Egg DIY since the watercolor Easter Eggs we made so so long ago.
+I think this is my favorite Easter Egg DIY since the Watercolor Easter Eggs we made so so long ago.
 Shibori is a Japanese indigo dying technique that is quite beautiful.
 Please google it if you’re not familiar.
-This is obviously not in anyway authentic shibori, but my inspiration for these eggs is the beautiful blue color, as well as the symmetrical and sometimes very intricate designs.
-I tried to mimic this on the eggs in a simple and easy method.
-Here are all the details! :)
+This is obviously not in anyway authentic shibori, but my inspiration for these eggs!
+I love the the beautiful blue color in shibori which is taken from an indigo plant.
+For this DIY I just used blue food coloring because it;s so readily available.
+I also love all of the introcate folding techniques used to make patterns with traditional shibori, so I tried to replicate that with these Easter eggs as well.
+I hope you guys love my shibori inspired Easter Eggs!

 - blue food coloring